jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 Sometimes used with `CrossHatchingInside` and `CrossHatchingOutside` is `CirclearraysFillBehind`, which fills behind the annulus containing the `Circlearrays` by executing `CirclearraysFillBehindCode`.

 The Inside lines (inside the circle but behind the various titles) are less elegant on some other page types.
-Their presence is controlled by `NeckTagsShowCrossHatchingInside` and `DecanterLabelsShowCrossHatchingInside`.
+Their presence is controlled by `NeckTagsShowCrossHatchingInside`, `DecanterLabelsShowCrossHatchingInside`, and `BottleWrapShowCrossHatchingInside`.

 Extracts of code that made the image:
 ```PostScript